Bigghis/bigghis.github.io/_posts/2025-04-02-FINETUNING.md

 The system can be extended to use private/local LLM models by adding a new backend for the local model and a new form-filler backend.

-> **Tip**: Why use private/local LLM models?
+> **Why use private/local LLM models?**
-> For privacy reasons, user data is not sent to the cloud, so it's private and secure.
+> For privacy reasons, because user data is not sent to the cloud, so it's private and secure.
+{: .prompt-tip }